phpDocumentor/phpDocumentor/docs/references/phpdoc/basic-syntax.rst

 Which elements can have a DocBlock
 ----------------------------------

-:term:`Structural Elements` can all be preceded by a DocBlock.
+Structural Elements can all be preceded by a DocBlock.
 The following elements are counted as such:

     * namespace
     * require(_once)